 You can submit your hunter reports online or by calling (877) 268-9365.
 The phone option is available 24 hours per day and seven days per week.
 Please have your hunting tag number when calling.

-Here's a video to help you submit your hunter report online.
+If you want to submit online but haven't established an account, here's a video to help you submit your hunter report online.

 If you’re curious why it’s important, as well as required, here are more details.